-The Scholastic Aptitude Test (SAT) is an entrance exam often used as part of your application to a bachelor’s degree program at a college or university.
-It's just one piece of your overall application, but high SAT scores can show admissions officers that you're ready to begin your undergraduate studies, and can even help you stand out from other applicants.
+The Scholastic Aptitude Test (SAT) is a college entrance exam often used as part of your application to a bachelor’s degree program.
+While it's just one piece of your overall application—and many schools have made it optional—a good SAT score can show admissions officers that you're ready to begin your undergraduate studies and can even help you stand out from other applicants.

-Following a few SAT tips may help improve your score and increase your chances of being accepted into the top colleges or universities on your list.
-We’ve compiled a number of tips to help you determine how to study for the SAT, ways to prepare in advance, and strategies you can apply the day of your test.
+Following a few SAT tips may help improve your score, which in turn may increase your chances of being accepted into the top colleges or universities on your list.
+We’ve compiled a number of tips to help you prepare to take the SAT with confidence.

 |Section||Number of questions||Focus of questions||Time to complete|